 What is a Theme in Literature?
-Transcript (English and Spanish subtitles available in video)
+Transcript (English and Spanish subtitles available in video.
+Click HERE for the Spanish transcript)

 By J.T.
 Bushnell, Novelist and Oregon State University Senior Lecturer in Literature